Become a Police Negotiator: Career Roadmap

 Research the requirements to become a police negotiator.
 Learn about the job duties and read the step-by-step process to start a career in law enforcement crisis intervention.

 Police negotiators, also known as crisis or hostage negotiators, are usually highly trained law enforcement agents who attempt to talk people out of creating or maintaining a dangerous situation.
-For instance, they may use their communications skills to stop a person from committing suicide.
+For instance, they may use their communication skills to stop a person from committing suicide.
 Negotiators may also try to convince criminals to turn themselves in or to release hostages.

 General requirements to become a police officer include meeting eligibility requirements for the police academy, completing basic academy training and, in some cases, completing postsecondary classes or holding an undergraduate degree.
 To become a federal negotiator, individuals usually must have a four-year degree and experience in law enforcement.
 The following table lists the basic requirements for becoming a police negotiator: